 I used the same spray paint that I used on the bells for my Christmas Swag.
 It took a few coats because of the wicker weave.

 After it was painted and while it was drying I worked on the lining.

 I measured the sides of the basket and added for 1/2 inch seam allowances.
-The basket I decided to use had a slight slant from the top to the bottom so based on my measurements the top of the fabric needed to be 28 inches while the bottom needed to be 23 inches.
-I wanted it to go all the way around with one seam up the side or back.
+The basket has a slight slant from the top to the bottom so the top of the fabric needed to be 28 inches while the bottom needed to be 23 inches.

-I also wanted the lining to fold over the top and hang down about 2 inches so I gave it an extra 2 1/4 inches of width.
+Because I wanted the lining to fold over the top and hang down about 2 inches, I added an extra 2 1/4 inches to the height.

-This is how my fabric looked after I got it measured and cut from the fabric.
+This is how my fabric looked after I got it measured and cut.

 I slowly stitched around the edge being careful to square off each corner.
-Basically when I got to the corner I kept my needle down, lifted the presser foot and turned my fabric so I would be stitching down the next side.
-I went slow and was able to come out with just a couple of little puckers in the fabric.
-I was okay with that.
+Stitching very slowly, I was able to come out with just a couple of little puckers in the fabric.

 The sides are a little loose but I don’t mind it.